South Luangwa National Park, Zambia

 Robin's House is built in a beautiful area of ebony woodland overlooking the Luangwa River next door to Nkwali Camp.
 This private house is taken on an exclusive basis with two ensuite bedrooms making it a perfect retreat for families.

-Robin's House is the perfect choice for young families or friends traveling together.
+Robin's House is the perfect choice for young families or friends travelling together.
 Taken on an exclusive basis with a private guide, chef and host, days here are yours to spend as you please.

 The house comprises two separate ensuite bedrooms with a central indoor living area.
 Depending on weather and temperatures, meals are either served around the dinning table or outside over looking the Luangwa River.
-The small pool offers respite during the hotter months and provides a welcome distraction for younger travelers too.
+The small pool offers respite during the hotter months and provides a welcome distraction for younger travellers too.

 Wildlife is regularly seen around camp, with regular hippo sightings at breakfast when the river is in full flow.
 Surrounded by ebony woodland and open grasslands, the area attracts plenty of game including lion, leopard and even wild dog.
 Elephants are regular visitors and can often be seen crossing the river into the national park.